Duffle and Holdall Guide

 Choosing the Right Duffle or Holdall

-Padded handles and adjustable shoulder straps make a noticeable difference.
+For carry duffles, padded handles and an adjustable shoulder strap can make a noticeable difference.

 Title